 If you’re taking advantage of email marketing, and regularly sending campaigns with healthy open rates, that’s half the battle to driving solid, qualified leads to your site with the intention to learn more or buy.
 In fact, according to Marketo, companies that use email marketing for nurturing leads often see 50 percent more sales-ready prospects.
 With email campaigns, you’re segmenting and targeting specific audiences, your messages are guaranteed to be delivered to target inboxes, and most importantly, you’re reaching people who are at least somewhat interested and already inside of your sales funnel.
 Finish off your email marketing process by driving your audience to convert with a solid call to action.

 Your audience already voluntarily subscribed to receive information from you, placing them mid-way through the sales funnel.
-The CTA should aim to push them further down and seal the deal.
+The CTA, one of the most effective marketing tricks, should aim to push them further down and seal the deal.
 If you aren’t getting the email marketing results you expect, it might be time to rethink your CTA strategy and start fresh with elegant, concise and bold new buttons and language.
 Let’s take a closer look at how you can drive up those click-through rates with the right CTAs:

 Keep your CTA short